NOMA (company): Formation

 In late 1925, Joseph Bloch and Albert Sadacca organized a trade association of 15 of the Haft patent licensees, all small manufacturers, including C. D. Wood.
 Block named the trade group National Outfit Manufacturer's Association, or N. O. M. A., and later, simply NOMA.
-By joining together, the companies could consolidate purchasing and gain other efficiencies to improve their competitiveness.
+By joining, the companies could consolidate purchasing and gain other efficiencies to improve their competitiveness.
 This was successful for the 1925 and 1926 seasons, and by the end of 1926, the companies agreed to formally merge into a single manufacturer bearing the NOMA name.
 NOMA branded light outfits were sold starting in the 1927 season.

 Ironically, most of the original partners who formed NOMA were Jewish, and did not celebrate Christmas.
 Electric Christmas lights started as product line within their novelty or electrical businesses, before coming to dominate their endeavors.

 Joseph Block was the first president of the company.
 In 1928, Propp agreed to merge his company into NOMA, and displaced Block as its president in 1929.
 He continued to lead the company until his 1933 death from brain cancer, and was then succeeded by Henry Hyman.